AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-your-first-feature-flag.md

 ---
 title: Create your first feature flag
-description: Learn how to create a feature flag in Adobe Experience Rollouts, set an audience, and test it before rolling out to users.
+description: Learn how to create a feature flag in Flags, set an audience, and test it before rolling out to users.
 hide: true
 exl-id: ae115120-8da9-465e-a556-c17591ea7054
 ---